razee-io/Razee/README.md

        watch-keeper                  1/1     1            1           2m5s
        ```

-11. From the RazeeDash console, click **Launch** to open the RazeeDash details
- page and verify that you can see deployment information for your Watch Keeper pod.
+11. From the Razeedash console, click **RazeeDash** to open the Razeedash details page and verify that you can see deployment information for your Watch Keeper pod.

 ## Step 2: Visualize deployment information in RazeeDash

-With Watch Keeper set up in your cluster, you can retrieve deployment information
- for other Kubernetes resources that you want to monitor.
-Data is automatically
- sent to the RazeeDash API and you can access, monitor, and analyze this data
+With Watch Keeper set up in your cluster, you can retrieve deployment information for other Kubernetes resources that you want to monitor.
+Data is automatically sent to the Razeedash API and you can access, monitor, and analyze this data with Razeedash.
-  with RazeeDash.

-1. Decide what information you want Watch Keeper to retrieve by choosing between
-the following information detail levels:
+1. Decide what information you want Watch Keeper to retrieve by choosing among the following information detail levels:

-    - `lite`: Retrieves the `metadata` and `status` section of your Kubernetes
+    - `lite`: Retrieves the `metadata` and `status` section of your Kubernetes resource configuration.
-    resource configuration.
-    - `detail`: Retrieves all configuration data of a Kubernetes resource, but
-    leaves out environment
-    variables and the `data` section of config maps and secrets.
+    - `detail`: Retrieves all configuration data of a Kubernetes resource, but leaves out environment variables and the `data` section of config maps and secrets.
-    - `debug`: Retrieves all configuration data of a
-    Kubernetes resource, including environment variables and the `data`
+    - `debug`: Retrieves all configuration data of a Kubernetes resource, including environment variables and the `data`
     section of config maps and secrets.
-This information might include sensitive
-    information so use this option with care.
+This information might include sensitive information so use this option with care.

 2. Add the `razee/watch-resource` label to the **labels** section of all
 Kubernetes resources that you want to monitor and specify the information